elkuku/JDevAndLearn/documentation/Environment.md

 * [Template for Jenkins Jobs for PHP Projects](http://jenkins-php.org/)

 Which provides the template for Jenkins PHP jobs, and also a ```build.xml``` file ([download](http://jenkins-php.org/download/build.xml)) for Apache Ant.

+## Other programs

+### Mozilla Firefox

+Some usefull Firefox addons that may help you while developing are included for your convenience.

+On the first launch you will be asked for each Addon if you like to install it.
+Some of them require a restart.

+You may choose to install all of them or none.